MorganJones64/LCS-examples/README.md

 # LCS-examples
-Several examples of finite-time lyapunov exponent computations.
+General example of a double-gyre flow field with finite-time lyapunov exponent computations.
-(wip) - Example of LCS from an airfoil wake